IPv6

 Configuring IPv6 DHCP Snooping

 The ipv6 dhcp snooping command enables DHCP snooping globally on the switch.
-DHCP snooping is a Layer 2 feature that can be configured on LAN switches.
-The Arista switch supports Option-37 insertion that allows relay agents to provide remote-ID information in DHCP request packets.
+DHCP snooping provides a Layer 2 feature that can be configured on LAN switches.
+Arista switches support Option-37 insertion that allows relay agents to provide remote-ID information in DHCP request packets.

 - The following configuration enables IPv6 DHCP snooping feature at the global